Skip to main content

 Margaret Siberell, Senior Graphic Designer at Big Sky Resort, connected with Smith last summer after a retired Niehues recommended Smith for the summer trail map project.
 Siberell said that it was a good time to make the switch from a traditional topographic map to an illustrated one.

-To start, Siberell invited Smith to the resort to explore Lone Mountain in the summer on mountain bikes and take reference photos.
+To start, Siberell invited Smith to the resort to explore Lone Mountain on mountain bikes in the summer and take reference photos.
 From there, she said, Smith worked through his process.

 “His work just keeps getting better and better, Siberell said.
 “It's so cool to have somebody like that right in our backyard in Bozeman spearheading the industry now that Jim is retired.”